podonnell105/line-of-sight/README.md

 # Line of Sight Analysis Tool

-This tool analyzes line of sight between addresses and rail lines using LiDAR data, taking into account buildings, trees, and other obstructions.
+This tool analyzes line of sight between addresses and rail lines using elevation data and building footprints.

 ## Prerequisites